ScrubSandwich/Baywatch/README.md

 ### Features:

-* Buttons that like, delete, and move a movie
+* Buttons that like, delete, and move a movie in the list
 * Store the movies in an array and persist it via `localStorage`
 * Allow users to edit the names of existing flicks without deleting them and readding them